 One of the major issues in any divorce is the division of property and debts.
 Most individuals wish to avoid a long and contentious court battle to settle these matters, but many are not familiar with the alternative options that exist.

 I am Newport Beach property division attorney Elizabeth Jones, and I help clients throughout the Orange County area identify creative ways to approach property division in divorce.
-If you are interested in learning more about finding peaceful solutions to difficult divorce-related matters through Mediation or Collaborative Law, please contact my law office in Irvine, California.
+If you are interested in learning more about finding peaceful solutions to difficult divorce-related matters through Mediation or Collaborative Law, please contact my law office in Newport Beach, California.

 Dividing Property and Debt in Divorce